ansys/scade-design-rules/doc/source/rules/tool/checker_no_warnings_errors.rst

-.. index:: single: Checker No Warnings Errors
+.. index:: single: No checker warnings or errors

 No checker warnings or errors
 =============================